-If the lock-free cruising from the site is limited to less than 1km it is likely to create difficulties in water control and management.
-Sites located towards the terminus of a canal may also create difficulties in conveying the water from the supply source down to the area of increased demand.
+If the lock-free cruising from the site is limited to less than 1km it's likely to create difficulties in water control and management.
+Sites located towards the end of a canal may also create difficulties in conveying the water from the supply source down to the area of increased demand.
 However, we will assess the suitability of the location when you contact us.

 Contact the Local Planning Authority (normally the local council) and check the Development Plan.
-Walk over the site to survey its main physical attributes and do some simple research of websites and local plans to identify any obvious physical constraints such as major utilities, pylons, pipeline markers, trees etc
+Walk over the site to survey its main physical attributes and do some simple research of websites and local plans to identify any obvious physical constraints, such as major utilities, pylons, pipeline markers, trees, etc.

 An estimation of the gross revenue potential of the site can be calculated by multiplying the potential gross mooring capacity by the potential mooring rate.

-The cost of connecting to local services is likely to be a major cost and also diverting any services that may cross the site.
+The cost of connecting to local services is likely to be a major cost, as well as diverting any services that may cross the site.
 You may also need to upgrade the capacity of existing services on site.

 Contact the local utility offices or arrange for a specialist surveyor to identify the necessary connections, diversions and costs.